 The Lord taught not be harsh with loved ones,

 We all get reconciled in earth…

 Variety of signs and omens were related to Shrovetide.
 The first pancake has always been eaten with a dedication to the souls of ancestors.
 Another ritual pancake must have been eaten in the honor of spring and fertility of the earth.
 The symbolism of the pancake is closely related to round sacrificial bread of ancient pagans for whom round shape was a symbol of the sun.
 Another famous custom was a divination of the future spouse name.
 A young girl was supposed to treat a male stranger with one of the first pancakes of the holiday and find out his name – that was supposed to be the name of her future husband.

 "Blinis" - Savory Buckwheat Pancakes

 - 1 cup fresh or sour cream

 - a pinch of salt

 Add a little warm milk, and sugar to the yeast and put aside.
 Break the eggs and separate the yolks from the whites.
-Sieve together the two kinds of flour over a bowl, and make a well in the centre.
+Sieve together the two kinds of flour over a bowl, and make a well in the center.
 Add a pinch of salt and the yolks of the eggs and mix with a wooden spoon.
 Carefully pour in the milk and yeast mixture and work together till you have the consistency of a thick pancake.
-Allow to rise for 2 hours.
+Allow rising for 2 hours.

 Lightly grease the bottom and sides of your small pan with a thick base.
 Pour in the dough, using a ladle, so as to cover the bottom.
 Cook like ordinary pancakes, turning ones.
 Serve hot with slices of finely cut smoked salmon or red or black caviar.